-The main objective of this demo is to demonstrate the use of WPA as alternative binder to replace cement or lime in soil stabilization works in road projects.
+The main objective of this demonstration is to prove the use of WPA as alternative binder to replace cement or lime in soil stabilization works in road projects.
 Modifications of current execution procedures will be adapted in order to allow the use of WPA for construction applications.
 The technical and environmental performance of the new binders will be demonstrated in three pilot cases:

 Stabilised layer S-EST2-type according to the Spanish road regulation in a rural road in Ejea (Zaragoza).

 Ejea council has an extensive network of rural roads with heavy farm machinery traffic.
 The presence of extensive areas of clayey soils with low bearing capacity (locally known as “buro”) can benefit from soil stabilisation in order to extend their service life thus, reducing the expenditures in maintenance works.
-WPFA will be demonstrated as a technical, environmentally safe option as well as economically feasible, fully replacing lime as HRB.
+Waste Paper Fly Ash (WPFA) will be demonstrated as a technical, environmentally safe option as well as economically feasible, fully replacing lime as HRB.

 Stabilised layer S-EST3-type according to the Spanish road regulation in a local road in Villamayor de Gállego (Zaragoza).